 Why we still need a mix of drive technologies in the future, the role the modern diesel engine has to play and why we rely on innovation instead of bans.

-With the judgment by the German Federal Administrative Court on 27 February 2018, it seemed the death knell had been sounded for the diesel engine as a drive variant: an allegedly outmoded technology and the main cause of excessive levels of pollution in cities and metro areas.
+After the judgment issued by individual courts in recent weeks, it seemed the death knell had been sounded for the diesel engine as a drive variant: an allegedly outmoded technology and the main cause of excessive levels of pollution in cities and metro areas.
 This, at least, must be the impression of many consumers if they gave credence to the headlines and commentary in the media in recent weeks.

 First and foremost: As an automotive manufacturer we are not seeking to dodge the issues or make things seem better than they are.
 We are clear that we bear responsibility for reconciling the demands for individual mobility, climate protection and clean air.